-- Biber, D. et al. 1999.
-Chapter 5: verbs.
+- Biber, D. et al. 1999 Chapter 5: verbs.
 Longman grammar of spoken and written English.
-Harlow: Longman. pp. 403-428. - Huddleston, R. and G.K.
-Pullum 2002.
-Chapter 16: Information Packaging.
+Harlow: Longman. p.
+403-428.

+- Huddleston, R. and G.K.
+Pullum 2002 Chapter 6: adjectives and adverbs.
 The Cambridge grammar of the English language.
 Cambridge: CUP. p.
-1409-1427. - Richardson, J. E. 2007.
-Chapter 2: Analyzing Newspapers: Context, Text and Consequence.
-Analyzing Newspapers.
-New York: Palgrave Macmillan. pp. 15-44.

-Programa Práctico Students will be giver discussed in the class Students will be quizz
+570-595.

+- Bell, A. 1991 Chapter 4: authoring and editing the news text.
+The language of newsmedia.
+Oxford: Blackwell. p.
+56-83.

+Programa Práctico

 Students will be given three mandatory readings dealing with the three areas of English Grammar that will be discussed in the classroom.
 These texts are to be read outside the class.
+One week of class in April/May will be dedicated to answer students 'questions regarding the readings.
 Students will be quizzed on the three readings on the day of the final exam.
 This will represent 30% of the final mark.